logo

 Todi

-As Todi has become increasingly chic and popular, so its arts festival, now in its 28th year, has assumed a higher profile.
-It combines art exhibitions and seminars with opera, orchestral and other musical events from mostly local and regional performers.
+As Todi has become increasingly chic and popular, so its arts festival, now in its 40th year, has assumed a higher profile.
+It combines art exhibitions and seminars with theatre and musical events.

 Bravio delle Botti (Barrel Race)